finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 PortfoliosApi apiInstance = new PortfoliosApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | The code of the portfolio
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+String effectiveAt = "effectiveAt_example"; // String | Optional.
 The effective date of the data OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data try {
     Portfolio result = apiInstance.getPortfolio(scope, code, effectiveAt, asAt);